sabhyamittal/expense-tracker/README.md

 ## Getting Started

-To explore the app or contribute to its development, check out the code on [GitHub](#insert-your-github-link-here).
-Follow the instructions in the README file to set up the project locally.
+To explore the app or contribute to its development, check out the code on [GitHub](#https://github.com/sabhyamittal/expense-tracker).
 ## Features

 - **Intuitive User Interface:** The app provides a seamless and user-friendly experience, ensuring that tracking your expenses is easy and efficient.